Vanuatu Passport Visa-Free Access: Where It Gets You and Where It Doesn’t

 The list goes deeper.
 Philippines, Timor-Leste, and Macao SAR are all visa-free at 30 days each.
 Cambodia, Laos, Nepal, Bangladesh, and Sri Lanka are visa-on-arrival: show up, pay the fee, enter.
 No advance application required.

-Most Caribbean CBI passports do not give you visa-free access to both Singapore and Hong Kong on the same document; Vanuatu does.
-That is the structural advantage of Vanuatu's Asia-Pacific positioning, and it is the reason this passport appeals to a different type of applicant than a Dominica or Grenada passport.
+Most Caribbean Citizenship by Investment (CBI) passports do not give you visa-free access to both Singapore and Hong Kong on the same document; Vanuatu does.
+That is the structural advantage of Vanuatu’s Asia-Pacific positioning, and it is the reason this passport appeals to a different type of applicant than a Dominica or Grenada passport.

 Where It Gets You: The Americas